... the real-time intrusion detection & prevention system and superordinate firewall manager

 2. Watch your mailbox and reply to the confirmation email to finish the registration process

 3. Log in to the site and then simply order your Watcher product straight through the online shop by pretending a usual order process.
 After payment of the 'donation' you will receive a usual invoice with the download link(s) for the chosen products in the invoice.
-Just click on the links in invoice to accomplish the download ...
+Just click on the links in the invoice to accomplish the download ...

-(If you have chosen 'bank transfer' it takes the time that we need to recognize and manually confirm the payment)
+(If you have chosen 'bank transfer' it takes the time we need to recognize and manually confirm the payment)

-In the support area you can find:
+In the support area you can find the following:

 • a Forum to discuss your experience with other users and you may ask questions to get help and advice.